TCFD Framework and Recommendations: The Complete Guide

 What Is the TCFD Framework?

 Released in 2017, the TCFD recommendations quickly became the global standard for climate-related financial disclosure.
 What began as voluntary guidance has since been embedded in mandatory requirements across major economies.
-Though the Task Force itself disbanded in October 2023—having accomplished its mission—its framework lives on through the International Sustainability Standards Board (ISSB) and national regulations worldwide.
+Though the Task Force itself disbanded in October 2023, its framework lives on through the International Sustainability Standards Board (ISSB) and national regulations worldwide.

 The Four Pillars of TCFD